verylargebox/VLBScrollView/README.md

 # Introduction
 A UIScrollView that introduces the concept of 'pages', has built-in recycling and support for both vertical and horizontal orientations.

 # VLBScrollView
+While scrolling, VLBScrollView will either use a recycled view or create an existing one if none available.

 # What is included